JLefortBesnard/JLefortBesnard.github.io/_posts/2019-06-27-VPNserveur.md

 ## Configure the VPN

 <p align="justify">
-Your lab should give you some information such as VPN ip, VPN name and VPN passport.
+Your lab should give you some information such as VPN ip, VPN name and VPN password.
 You will need these informations to VPN connect.
 Open the network & internet settings, click on VPN, add a VPN connection and then fill in the information.
 </p>
 <p align="justify">